wazedxwxx/IBTFO/docs/BoxlibBits.rst

 Development Reference
 =====================

-#Function Listing for PeleC
+#Function Listing for IBTFO
 #--------------------------
 #
-#When built, the full doxygen documentation for PeleC can be found
+#When built, the full doxygen documentation for IBTFO can be found
 #`here <../../../doxygen_output/html/index.html>`_.